 Dr. Nimmagadda has won numerous awards and grants for his research, has authored more than 50 journal articles, and is the Associate Editor of Frontiers in Cancer Imaging and Diagnosis.

 Dr. Mease, Ph.D., is an Associate Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science and the Department of Oncology and a member of the Johns Hopkins Kimmel Cancer Center.

 A researcher, Dr. Mease is an organic chemist who specializes in radiopharmaceutical design, synthesis, and development for imaging or radiotherapy—specifically, their applications in treating cancer—with much of his research focused on prostate cancer.

 Prior to joining Johns Hopkins in 2003, Dr. Mease was a Research Professor of Radiology at The George Washington University and the University of Maryland at Baltimore.
 He also worked as a scientist in Brookhaven National Laboratory’s Medical Department.

-Before joining Johns Hopkins faculty, he worked an assistant lab-director at C-TRIC GMP facility University of Colorado Denver, where he was responsible for day-to-day operations of all clinical development and manufacturing of radiopharmaceuticals for clinical trials.
+Before joining Johns Hopkins faculty, he worked an assistant lab-director at C-TRIC GMP facility University of Colorado Denver, where he was responsible for all clinical development and manufacturing of radiopharmaceuticals for clinical trials.

-Dr. De Silva is a SNMMI award winner for developing novel radiotracer for PET imaging and he holds a Ph.D. in Organic Chemistry from Wayne State University, USA and Ms.C. in Inorganic Chemistry from National University of Singapore.
+Dr. De Silva is a SNMMI award winner for developing novel imaging agent and he holds a Ph.D. in Bioorganic Chemistry from Wayne State University, USA and M.Sc. in Inorganic Chemistry from National University of Singapore.

 Copyright © 2019 The Johns Hopkins University Center for Translational Molecular Imaging - All Rights Reserved.